alexonemore/atc/docs/databases.md

 # Information about Databases

-* Temperature dependencies in the database can be presented in two different ways
-	* By the Free Enthalpy Function FEF
-	* By the Heat Capacity Cp
+[ATC](../README.md) program is equipped with two databases __Thermo__ and __HSC__.
+Both are in sqlite3 format, which are located in the databases directory.

-## Database structure
+## Thermo database

-All data is stored in the sqlite3 database, which has the following structure:

-### Structre of Free Enthalpy Function database
+Thermodynamic data are taken from the old program [Thermo](http://www.ism.ac.ru/).
+Most of the data in this database is taken from [Glu].
+Temperature dependencies in Thermo database presented by the Free Enthalpy Function FEF.
+The database consists of the following tables:

 1. Element compositions of substances